JeanPaulLucien/unnam/README.md

 # unnam
-This is small utility with SSL to get you mail from mailbox
+Unnam is small utility with SSL to get you mail from mailbox

 You can only read you mails, not manage.
+While I don't plan to add management function.

 ## Supported mail providers
 Freemail, Gmail, Mail.ru, Yandex